kaizen-nagoya/hazop/Do/rewrite.md

 A Hazard and Operability study(HAZOP) is a structured and systematic risk identification method.
 Examination of a complex planned or existing operation and or system using 11 guide words, not limited a defined system.
 Before define a system, HAZOP guide words are useful.
+Hazop is not limited personel and equipment.
+It is useful all system including an abstruct system which consist of information only like a goal structured notation(GSN).

 # Q1 Case Study and the Case Method
 What is the difference between study and method.